Pre-Exposure Prophylaxis (PrEP) Fact Sheet

 PrEP can help prevent HIV infection in people who don't have HIV but who are at high risk of becoming infected with HIV.
 PrEP involves taking a specific HIV medicine every day.
-If a person is exposed to HIV, having the HIV PrEP medicine in the person's bloodstream can help stop HIV from setting up a permanent infection in the body.
+If a person is exposed to HIV, having the PrEP medicine in the bloodstream can stop HIV from taking hold and spreading throughout the body.

 What HIV Medicine Is Used for PrEP?

-The HIV medicine currently prescribed for PrEP is a combination pill called Truvada.
-Truvada is made up of two HIV medicines: tenofovir disoproxil fumarate (brand name: Viread) and emtricitabine (brand name: Emtriva).
+The HIV medicine currently prescribed for PrEP is called Truvada.
+Truvada contains two HIV medicines (tenofovir disoproxil fumarate and emtricitabine) combined in one pill.
 Truvada was approved by the U.S. Food and Drug Administration (FDA) to treat HIV in 2004, and it was approved by FDA for use as PrEP in July 2012.

-Other medicines are being studied for possible use as PrEP.
-These medicines are called investigational drugs, and none of them have been approved by FDA yet.
+Other HIV medicines are being studied for possible use as PrEP.
+These medicines are called investigational drugs, which means that they are not approved by FDA for general use or sale in the United States.
 To find out more about investigational HIV drugs, read the AIDSinfo What is an Investigational HIV Drug? fact sheet.